gdecina/coding-for-economists/_sources/auto-research-outputs.md

     format_version: '0.8'
     jupytext_version: 1.5.0
 kernelspec:
-  display_name: 'Python 3.8.6 64-bit (''codeforecon'': conda)'
+  display_name: 'Python 3.8.12 64-bit (''codeforecon'': conda)'
   language: python
-  name: codeforecon
+  name: python3
 ---
+(auto-research-outputs)=
 # Automating Research Outputs

-In this chapter, you'll learn how to automate the inclusion of figures and tables in research outputs including PDFs, Word documents, slides, and more.
+In this chapter, you'll learn how to automate the inclusion of figures and tables in LaTeX-derived research outputs including PDFs and slides——plus how to convert those outputs to Microsoft Word documents and more.
 Much of what you'll see in this chapter applies to a wide range of coding languages.

+This chapter has some similarities with the next chapter, on {ref}`auto-reports`.
+But this chapter puts the LaTeX typesetting language front and centre, because it's the *de facto* standard for preparing *research outputs* (most journals have a LaTeX template for submission, for example), and it gives you full control over every aspect of how your outputs look.
+However, if you don't already know LaTeX, there is a steep-ish learning curve and—if you're just looking to create some automated reports using code and text rather than write pre-prints, working papers, journal articles, or academic-talk style slide decks—the next chapter on {ref}`auto-reports` is going to be a better and easier fit for you.

 Automating the inclusion of figures and tables in your research outputs has many benefits:

 - once configured, it's clearly *easier* than manual updates
 - your paper can update at the touch of a button
-- it helps with creating a *reproducible analytical pipeline*
+- it helps with creating a *reproducible analytical pipeline* (for more on these, see the {ref}`wrkflow-rap` chapter).
 - it enforces structure on your project
 - automation is complementary to other good practices such as version control